PoyoP0yo/m/process3.md

   - [Preparing For An Interview](#preparing-for-an-interview)
 - [References](#references)
 ---
+# Purpose
 This document covers the best practices on getting a job as a Machine Learning Engineer.
 Knowing what to do and where to look to get the job is the first step in a successful career out of college.
 You should start right away as you have valuable college resources to aid you in this process.

 # Major Classes to take
-Taking major classes are strong ways to get knowledge and skills necessary for jobs in the field.
+Taking elective classes is crucial to get knowledge and skills necessary for jobs in the field.
 You will often get a lot more specialized info and practice using skills in the field and is a good way to learn while getting your degree.

 Register for classes in the [course list](https://www.washington.edu/students/crscatb/css.html.) related to Artificial Intelligence, Machine Learning, and Computer Vision when possible.
-Another class that is handy to have is CSS 436: Cloud Computing to learn about AWS and other cloud based services since knowing AWS is very valuable in the industry.
+Additionally, take CSS 436: Cloud Computing to learn about AWS and other cloud based services since knowing AWS is very valuable in the industry.

 # Personal Projects
 Personal projects are needed in the industry as a tangible way to show experience to employers and for personal skill acquisition.
 Possible projects that would help cement a role in the career would be some usage of an AI model, whether that be making one or even using a low cost one from ChatGPT and pulling requests from it.
 To start, a good idea for your project could be a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
 Make sure that the problem you are solving would benefit most from using an AI.
 A tutorial to implementing ChatGPT in Python can be found [here](https://realpython.com/chatgpt-api-python/).